TV2 (Hungarian TV channel): History

 TV2 started broadcasting on October 4, 1997, three days before the start of the competitor RTL, so this channel was Hungary's first national commercial channel.
+It was the result of the bidding of two private licenses for a terrestrial network that only carried three channels, displacing MTV2 to cable and satellite.
+The company, however, had been created in 1992 and started using the TV2 name in public in 1996.
+The channel's logo was already registered in the summer of 1995.

 The channel was initially owned by the SBS Broadcasting Group (through the company MTM-SBS Televízió Zrt.), which was bought by ProSiebenSat.1 Media AG in June 2007.
 At the end of 2013, the German media company sold its Hungarian and Romanian media interests.
 The Hungarian interest was sold to Yvonne Dederick, former financial director, and Zsolt Simon, then CEO.

 In the initial period, between 1997 and 2002, the entertainment programs were produced and produced by MTM Kommunikáció Kft.
 After that, Interaktiv Kft. took over the production tasks until 2013.
 Currently, IKO Műsorgyártó Kft. is the main supplier of the channel, the company also worked for the competing channel until 2015.

+TV2 was the first channel in the world to use the German-patented DOT mileage system, known locally as TAP.

 On October 12, 2012, at 8:30 p.m., TV2 will broadcast The Voice – Magyarország hangja (The Voice of Hungary). began broadcasting high-definition programs with a talent search, but due to the lack of capacity, it was not realized on MinDig TV until 2013.

 In 2020, TV2 was the market-leading commercial television channel in Hungary in daytime.

 In February 2021, its streaming service called TV2 Play was launched, where previous programs and series can be watched.

 Ownership

 The channel was formerly owned by SBS until 2007, when it was sold to ProSiebenSat.1 Media.
-It was sold the management in 2013, and subsequently to film producer Andrew G. Vajna in 2015.
-Vajna died on 20 January 2019, and then the whole group was sold to József Vida in June 2019.
+It was sold to the management in 2013, and subsequently to film producer Andrew G. Vajna in 2015.
+Vajna died on 20 January 2019, and then the whole group was sold to Lőrinc Mészáros in June 2019.